 Does going to the gym cause hearing loss?
 Or does it help manage tinnitus?
 Make sure your workout isn’t damaging your hearing with these quick tips.

 You understand how important exercise is to your health and wellbeing.
 Cardio keeps your heart healthy.
 It curbs obesity.
 You feel better.

 Strength training, in particular, has many benefits.
 It increases muscle mass, reduces body fat and improves balance.
 It decreases bone loss as you age.

-The CDC, American Heart Association, International Osteoporosis Foundation, and many other important health organizations agree on the importance of weight training for older adults.
+The CDC, American Heart Association, International Osteoporosis Foundation, and many other important health organizations agree on the importance of weight training for all adults.

 Let’s take a look at how your routine may contribute to hearing loss and what you can do to prevent it.